star-hengxing/libuipc/docs/tutorial/geometry.md

     ```

 The way to access the meta information is the same as all the other attributes.
 The only difference is that the meta information always has a size of 1, you can create attributes, but you can not resize it.
-The the meta describes the root information of the geometry.
+The the meta describes the root information of the

-For example, you can create a meta attribute to store the name of the geometry.
+For example, you can create a meta attribute to store the name of the

 === "C++"